 At the end of the course, students will be given the opportunity to take the Advanced Placement Chemistry exam in May.
 A score of 3, 4, or 5 may grant college credit.
 Advanced Placement Chemistry is designed to be the equivalent of a college introductory Chemistry course.
 The major areas of study include the structure of matter, kinetic theory of gases, chemical equilibria, chemical kinetics, and thermodynamics.
 Students may earn college credit if they choose to take the Advanced Placement Chemistry Exam in the spring and earn a score meeting college requirements.
 Since this is a college level chemistry course, students will be challenged in an accelerated learning environment and should expect to spend a minimum of one hour of study beyond the normal school day.
-If you are interested in registering for this course, please see Mr. Meighan.

-CLEP Consider taking the Chemistry CLEP test.
+CLEP Consider taking the Chemistry CLEP test if you don't pass the AP exam.